misterrager8/PassGen/README.md

-# PassGen
+## PassGen

-Password Manager and Generator
+---

+Locally-hosted password manager app, powered by Python and Flask